‘Authoritative’ Parenting Reduces Kids’ Internet Use

 The Edge—a revolutionary treatment programme for young men aged 16-24—is run by The Cabin Addiction Services Group in Chiang Mai, Thailand—just a 3-hour flight away.
 It provides an inpatient option for teens complete with intense physical fitness training and outdoor adventure learning.

-Get in touch with The Cabin to see how we can support you in creating a more healthy relationship with technology in your home: call us today for a free and confidential conversation about your concerns.
+Get in touch with The Cabin to see how we can support you in creating a more healthy relationship with technology in your home: call us today for a confidential conversation about your concerns.